toomanyedwards/wifi-location-sensing-monitor/README.md

 The following steps describe configuring the monitor a wifi access point client.
 This is required so that signal strength information can be forwarded to the Convective Core Wifi Location Sensing server.

 1. Login to OpenWrt on 192.168.1.1 (root/no password)
+2. Choose System>Administration
+3. Set a password for root user
-2. Choose Network>Wifi>Scan
+4. Choose Network>Wifi>Scan
-3. Click “Join Network” for “CCNet_AP”
+5. Click “Join Network” for “CCNet_AP”
 * *Note: CCNet_AP is a well known access point for all Convective Core Wifi Location Sensing Monitors*
-4. Browse to Join Network>Settings
+6. Browse to Join Network>Settings
-5. Set WPA passphrase: 5124238782
+7. Set WPA passphrase: 5124238782
-6. Set firewall zone to lan
+8. Set firewall zone to lan
-7. Click “Submit”
+9. Click “Submit”
-8. Click “Save and Apply”
+10. Click “Save and Apply”
-9. Wireless should now be connected and show signal strength
+11. Wireless should now be connected and show signal strength
-10. To verify setup.
+12. To verify setup.
 Telnet into 192.168.1.1 and ping a well known domain (e.g. - cnn.com)

 ## Configuring the Monitor Interface